 On the one hand, I strongly believe in identifying natural hair curl types and patterns because this allows you to relate to other hair bloggers and vloggers and draw inspiration for styling.
 You can also gain insight on new products to try.
 However, our curls are more than just a number and letter.
 Here are 4 things to know about natural hair types besides the curl pattern.

-4 Things to Know About Hair Types Besides The Curl Pattern
+4 Things to Know About Natural Hair Types Besides The Curl Pattern

 1. Texture (Width)